We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 Side effects of the hepatitis B vaccination are rare, but you may feel soreness where the injection was given.
 The hepatitis B vaccine cannot cause a hepatitis B infection.

-Ensuring good hygiene and avoiding contact with contaminated objects or bodily fluids can protect against infection with any of the hepatitis viruses.
-Also, doctors recommend that you avoid drinking alcohol if you’re at an increased risk of viral hepatitis because it can accelerate the liver damage associated with infection.
+Ensuring good hygiene and avoiding contact with contaminated objects or bodily fluids can protect against infection by any of the hepatitis viruses.

-Hepatitis A is spread through close contact with an infected person or contact with contaminated stool, which may affect water and food in places with poor sanitation.
-If you travel to a country where hepatitis A is common, doctors recommend avoiding tap water, fresh fruit unless it can be peeled, and vegetables, as well as frequently washing your hands.
+Hepatitis A is spread through close contact with an infected person or contact with water and food contaminated by stool, which may occur in places with poor sanitation.
+If you travel to a country where hepatitis A is common, doctors recommend avoiding tap water, fresh fruit and vegetables unless they can be peeled, as well as frequently washing your hands.

 Hepatitis B is spread through bodily fluids, including blood and semen.
 Practicing safe sex can help prevent infection.
 The hepatitis B virus can also live outside the body for up to seven days, so avoid sharing toothbrushes, razors, or needles.
 Tattoos and piercings can also spread this infection if the needles used aren’t sterile.